chibiboba/JS-120/Exam Part 2/Practice Problem Key (copy).md

    Solution

-   OOP is a programming paradigm where we think about problems in terms of objects, using objects to organize a program.
+   Object-Oriented Programming is a programming paradigm in which we think about a problem in terms of objects.
+In particular, it uses those objects to organize your program.

 2. Describe some advantages and disadvantages of OOP.